gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The Group Manager MAY return a 4.00 (Bad Request) response in case all the following conditions hold.

-   - The OSCORE group supports the pairwise mode of Group OSCORE.
+   - The OSCORE group uses the pairwise mode of Group OSCORE.

    - The OSCORE group uses EdDSA public keys {{RFC8032}}.